|Fantasy football player rankings|

 11. Andre Johnson, Houston: 60 catches, 851 yards, 8 TDs, 4 100-yard games.
 Freakish talent but always hurt.
-(He's already limped off the practice field once.)
-Missed nearly half the season to injury but still averaged nearly 100 yards and scored in 7 of 9 games.
+(He's already limped off the practice field once, winning a close race with Ahman Green to the trainer's room.)
+Missed nearly half of last season to injury.

-16. Brandon Marshall, Denver: 102 catches, 1,325 yards, 7 TDs, 4 100-yard games.
+15. Brandon Marshall, Denver: 102 catches, 1,325 yards, 7 TDs, 4 100-yard games.
 Was unstoppable late in the season, averaging 9 catches in final four games.
-Should pick up that pace after serving three-game suspension due to frequent visits from cops.
+Ranking him this low feels so wrong, but I like drafting guys not suspended for first three games.

 17. Roy Williams, Detroit: 64 catches, 838 yards, 5 TDs, 2 100-yard games, 1 200-yard game.
 Has only hit 1,000 yards and played 16 games once in four seasons.
 And now Lions aren't wanting to throw so much.